DisStat/DisStat-npm/README.md

 /*
  * Posts a command to DisStat using custom graphs.
- * You shouldn't post user generated commands like custom commands to protect user privacy.
+ * Don't post user generated commands like custom commands to protect user privacy.
  * You also should exclude the prefix and command arguments from the command.
  *
  * @param {string} command - The command to post